 Grace Dorong, Founder and Executive Director, Roots of Generation, emphasized the urgent need for fast, accessible, and community-driven support for displaced populations, who often face multiple displacements and delays in critical aid.
 Highlighting the inefficiency of bureaucratic systems, she shared an example of an 18-hour delay for a rescue team during a crisis.
 She advocated for blended financing and local, community-engaged approaches to ensure resources reach affected populations effectively.

-In a second round of interventions, Barbosa emphasized the need for the next High-level Dialogue on Coherence and Complementarity for responding to loss and damage to prioritize access modalities, direct access, country ownership, and rapid disbursement of funds to support grassroots activities with affected communities.
+In a second round of interventions, Barbosa emphasized the need for the next High-level Dialogue on Coherence and Complementarity of the new fund for responding to loss and damage to prioritize access modalities, direct access, country ownership, and rapid disbursement of funds to support grassroots activities in affected communities.
 Dorong called for consulting displaced communities affected by the climate crisis on their needs, as politicians in conflict-ridden areas will tend to focus on security issues.
 Man Singh called for more decentralized attribution and management of funding, noting these are better placed to coordinate with civil society and to respond to increasingly-frequent climate disasters than a single central authority.

 Organizers: WFP, OCHA, UNICEF, UNDRR, and the Food and Agriculture Organization of the United Nations (FAO)